Applied Physics (BS): Data Science Emphasis

 course - Stat for Engineers & Scientist 3.0

-Requirement 2 — Complete 1 of 8 Courses
+Requirement 2 — Complete 1 Course

 course - Stellar Astrophysics 3.0